Hottest Apps of the Month: MobileYou: Connecting the city of Columbia

 Your partners need to be a reflection of what you stand for.
 Their vision and mission should align with your own.
 They don’t necessarily need to be in the same industry as yours, but they should have a similar drive and passion.

 You should never take on projects alone.
 There is a limit to how much you and your close circle can accomplish.
 The more people you bring in, who also have the right attitudes, the greater the impact you are able to make.
+This will improve your mobile marketing strategy.

 Your job title is only a fraction of the type of work you do.
 Be involved and integrated within the community.
 Many of the same skills and passion you have can easily be a great asset elsewhere.
 If you are an accountant, maybe that means helping struggling families balance out their finances to get out of debt.
 For MobileYou, it means providing relief for many preventable health issues before they erupt – which, in the long run, helps alleviate the costs for families and the healthcare industry.